 As of December 25, 2022, the Company had long-lived assets, which includes property and equipment and right-of-use assets for operating leases, of \$205.4 million.
 Long-lived assets are grouped at the individual shop-level (long-lived shop assets or asset group) for the purpose of the impairment assessment.
-The Company assesses potential impairments whenever events or circumstances indicate that the carrying amount of an asset may not be recoverabile.
-Recoverability of an asset group is measured by a comparison of the carrying amount of an asset group.
-If the carrying amount of the asset group to its forecasted shop cash flows, an impairment charge is recognized as the amount by which the carrying amount of the asset group exceeds the fair value of the asset group is determined using the income approach.
+The Company assesses potential impairments whenever events or circumstances indicate that the carrying amount of an asset may not be recoverable.
+Recoverability of an asset group is measured by a comparison of the carrying amount of an asset group to its forecasted shop cash flows expected to be generated by the asset group.
+If the carrying amount of the asset group exceeds its estimated forecasted shop cash flows, an impairment charge is recognized as the amount by which the carrying amount of the asset group exceeds the fair value of the asset group.
+The fair value of the asset group is determined using the income approach.